An Chlann Mhic Cárthaigh Riabhaigh

 Historically Accepted Pedigrees*

-*While these are pedigrees which have been historically accepted, modern research has proven that some elements of some of these sources are incorrect.
+*While these are pedigrees which have been historically accepted, modern research has proven that some elements of some of these sources (namely, one generation found in O'Hart and the MacCarthy-Willis-Bund pedigrees) are incorrect.

 The digitized folios of Louis Nicolas Hyacinthe Chérin who worked as the genealogist to the King of France during the Ancien Regime.
 This pedigree was certified on 8 June 1776 by both Cherín himself and by Ralph Bigland, the Clarenceux King of Arms.